LefterisKyriazanos/ML-Greek_Parliament_Proceedings/README.md

 My final **goal** is to perform **classification** (speech --> political party) with and without the use of Neural Networks.

-To achieve this goal i used **Python Pandas**, **Jupyter Notebook** and followed the below process:
+To achieve this goal I used **Python Pandas**, **Jupyter Notebook** and followed the below process:

 # PART 1 - Data Exploration and Trasformation

-In this part i explore the dataset to get an overall idea of what it is about.
+In this part I explore the dataset to get an overall idea of what it is about.
-More specifically i extract **metrics** such as:
+More specifically I extract **metrics** such as:

     - Number of different political parties
     - Speeches per political party